twrecked/hass-aarlo/README.md

   stream_timeout: 120
 ```

-The `refresh_devices_every` above tells the code to reload the device list every 2 hours and the `stream_timeout` tells the event stream to restart after 2 minutes of inactivity.
-If you still struggle with connectivity you can add the following to force a logout and log back in, in this case every 90 minutes.
+* `refresh_devices_every` tells the code to reload the device list every 2 hours.
+* `stream_timeout` tells the event stream to restart after 2 minutes of inactivity.

+If you still struggle with connectivity you can add the following:

 ```yaml
   reconnect_every: 90
 ```

+* `reconnect_every` force the system to logout and log back in, in this case every 90 minutes.

 ### Alarm Configuration